ISISNeutronMuon/InstrumentScripts/doc/source/scans/tutorial.rst

 	 integer number of steps, the measurement will stop before the requested end.

-  See the :meth:`scans.Util.get_points` function for more information on the parameters.
+  See the :meth:`general.scans.util.get_points` function for more information on the parameters.

 Class setup